Black Sabbath

+The original line-up of Iommi, Osbourne, Butler and Ward reunited in 1997, releasing a live album, Reunion (1998), and touring sporadically until 2005.
+The following year, the Mob Rules line-up (Iommi, Butler, Dio, Appice) reunited as Heaven & Hell, touring during the late 2000s and releasing one studio album, The Devil You Know (2009), before disbanding after Dio's death in 2010.
+The original line-up resumed again in 2011, though Ward departed prior to the recording of their final studio album 13 (2013).
+To conclude their farewell tour, Black Sabbath played its last concert for eight years in their home city in 2017.
+Occasional partial reunions have occurred, most notably when Osbourne and Iommi performed at the closing ceremony of the 2022 Commonwealth Games in Birmingham.
+The original line-up reunited for a final show for both the band and Osbourne as a solo artist, titled Back to the Beginning, at Villa Park on 5 July 2025; Osbourne died seventeen days after the performance.

-Black Sabbath have sold over 70 million records worldwide as of 2013, making them one of the most commercially successful heavy metal bands.
-Black Sabbath, together with Deep Purple and Led Zeppelin, have been referred to as the "unholy trinity of British hard rock and heavy metal in the early to mid-seventies".
-They were ranked by MTV as the "Greatest Metal Band of All Time" and placed second on VH1's "100 Greatest Artists of Hard Rock" list.
-Rolling Stone magazine ranked them number 85 on their "100 Greatest Artists of All Time".
-Black Sabbath were inducted into the UK Music Hall of Fame in 2005 and the Rock and Roll Hall of Fame in 2006.
-They have also won two Grammy Awards for Best Metal Performance, and in 2019 the band were presented a Grammy Lifetime Achievement Award.
+Black Sabbath had sold over 70 million records as of 2013, making them one of the most commercially successful heavy metal bands.
+The band have been referred to as being part of the "unholy trinity of British hard rock and heavy metal in the early to mid-seventies", along with Deep Purple and Led Zeppelin.
+Black Sabbath were ranked by MTV as the "Greatest Metal Band of All Time" and placed second on VH1's "100 Greatest Artists of Hard Rock" list.
+Rolling Stone magazine ranked them 85 on its "100 Greatest Artists of All Time".
+They were inducted into the UK Music Hall of Fame in 2005 and Rock and Roll Hall of Fame in 2006.
+They have won two Grammy Awards for Best Metal Performance, and received a Grammy Lifetime Achievement Award.